filidorwiese/ripple-wallet/README.md

 `$ ripple-wallet-cli balance`

-You'll be asked for the public address to check
+You'll be asked for the public address to check, or you can provide it directly on the command line:

+`$ ripple-wallet-cli balance rJysCK99GqUBmgB54mcV7NwxYH29NRs1QQ`

 #### Making a payment from your existing wallet to another